cardano-foundation/CIPs/CIP-0118/README-implicit.md

 body should not affect transaction application.
 More formal analysis of this may be required.

+**Fee and collateral payment modification makes sense**.
+Transaction fees have three components : per-transaction, per-size, and script execution.
+The total size-based fees paid by all transactions in a zone are always proportional to the zone's size, same as in the existing design (but on the transaction level).
+Since the maximum zone size is the same as max transaction size, the per-transaction component fee is only required to be paid once per zone.
+The collateral must always include the per-transaction amount in addition to the script-execution amount of fees.
+Collected collateral always covers fees for all scripts executed in the entire zone prior to the failing script.
+This is ensured by the checks in the `ZONE` transition.

 **Value flow modification makes sense**.
-The updated POV update treats transaction requests as consumed value, and fulfills as produced value.
-This is in line the with the interpretation on requests as loans, and fulfills as paying them back.
-Proving in Agda the POV property is in progress.
-We may require an additional zone-level POV property to ensure no value-flow inconsistencies arise in the introduction of this feature.
+Proving in Agda the POV property at the zone level is in progress, but no problems are foreseen here.
+The requirement that the sums of produced and consumed calculations are balanced at the zone level should suffice for this.

 **Minimizes off-chain communication**.
-Because unfulfilled offers cannot be sent across the Cardano network, they are transmitted "off-chain".
+Because unbalanced transactions cannot be sent across the Cardano network, they are transmitted "off-chain".
 However, two-way communication is not required in our design.
-The validation zones feature can be used by either (off-chain) disseminating a transaction with unfulfilled requests (after which no further action is required), or observing an existing transaction off-chain, and fulfilling its requests before submitting it to the Cardano network.
-Neither require communicating with the counterparty who constructed the other transaction(s) in the zone.
+The validation zones feature can be used by either (off-chain) disseminating an unbalanced transaction (after which no further action from the sender is required), or observing an existing unbalanced transaction off-chain, and building a balancing transaction before submitting them in a single zone to the Cardano network.
+Neither require
+communicating with the counterparty who constructed the other transaction(s) in the zone.

 **Minimizes reliance of smart contracts for key usecases**.
 This CIP allows swaps to be performed without the use of smart contracts (at least ones that are not simply unlocked), as shown in [Usecases](#usecases).
-This is not only cheaper in terms of transaction size and script-running costs, but makes it easier to make and fulfill and offer within a single block.
+This is not only cheaper in terms of transaction size and script-running costs, but makes it easier to propose and engage in a trade within a single block.

 **Keep order-matching logic off-chain**.
 Order matching is complicated task